privatenumber/reactive-json-file/README.md

 // Open a JSON file
 const object = reactiveJsonFile('./data.json')

-// Mutating the object automatically saves to file! object.name = 'John Doe'
+// No need to save changes to disk, just update the object object.name = 'John Doe'
 ```